conexioninversa/WOPR/README.md

   * `C2_Mythic.csv` - List of adversary Command & Control from Mythic Framework
   * `attackerconnection.png` - Graph of interest of the attacks received towards the honey located in Ukraine (coming soon)
   * `attackersmap.png` - Graph that obtains the origin of the attacks (coming soon)
+  * `C2_All.csv` - Contains all the CSV files grouped in a single file
 ---
 Files raw:
   * `C2_BruteRatel.json` - List of raw format